PeterYHH/jwt/README.md

 4. Enter your secret key.
 5. Click "Generate JWT Token".
 6. The generated token will appear below.
+7. Click the "Copy JWT Token" button to copy it to your clipboard.

 ## Technologies Used